Skip to main content

 Christine Scott

-As the Director of Human Resources, I am responsible for implementing strategies to attract a nd recruit the best people, ensure they are developed and supported, and keep them safe and well, so they can deliver outstanding service to our clients, their whanau and the wider community.
+In my role as Regional Director (Auckland/Northland), I am responsible for overseeing all aspects of services in the region, including client service and regional stakeholder engagement.
+In my joint role as Director Human Resources, I am responsible for implementing strategies to attract a nd recruit the best people, ensure they are developed and supported, and keep them safe and well, so they can deliver outstanding service to our clients, their whanau and the wider community.

-I have extensive senior HR management experience, specialising in the health and social sectors, working across disability, mental health, palliative care and sexual harm services.
+I have extensive leadership experience, specialising in the health and social sectors, working across disability, mental health, palliative care and sexual harm services.
 My focus is always on supporting people to live their best lives, whatever that may look like for them.

 Leanne Thompson-Rapira